ray-project/ray/doc/source/serve/performance.md

 ### Streaming batched requests

-You can stream the outputs from your batched requests by using an async generator to process your batches.
+You can stream the outputs from your batched requests with an async generator.
 Let's convert this `StreamingResponder` class to accept a batch.

 ```{literalinclude} doc_code/batching_guide.py
 ---